 If you are a musician with a day job that also works in the music industry, then your goal is to serve the song by either being a session player, engineer, studio owner, producer, etc.

-For this type, you have to make a combination of both business goals and also goals as a musician.
+For this type, you have to make a combination of both business and music goals.
 It can be that you run a recording studio after your full-time job or offer recording session services/hired gun for live shows on weekends.

 Building up your skills/brand and business are what you are looking for.

 Singer-songwriters, band members who continuously releases songs and albums and wants to have their music heard and name known.